crispinalan/talkcalendar/README.md

 * Enable talking in options (use hamburger menu)
 * Click on a calendar date with events
 * Press the spacebar to speak or click the speak button

+### Calendar Settings

+* Use the Calendar Settings item in the hamburger menu to change RGB colour and border options for the current day (today), event days and holidays

 ## Startup Applications